File your Texas divorce yourself - skip thousands in attorney fees.

 Are the documents reviewed by an attorney?

-Not in the $199 package - you prepare and file the documents yourself, and we're upfront about that.
-We're launching a separate attorney-reviewed tier soon; you can join the waitlist on the comparison above.
+Not in the self-prepared plan - you prepare and file the documents yourself, and we're upfront about that.
+We're launching a separate attorney-reviewed tier soon; you can join the waitlist on the pricing section above.

 Who is this NOT for?